okfde/old.okfn.de/_projects/prototypefund.md

   teaser: for open source projects through the <a href="/projekte/prototypefund/">Protoype Fund</a>.
   subtitle: "1.2 Millions for open source projects"
   content: |-
-     The Prototype Fund is the first publicly funded program for non-profit software in civic tech, data literacy, and data security in Germany.
-With a grant of up to €30,000 and coaching from a network of experienced mentors, software developers, hackers, and creatives can write code and develop open source prototypes over a period of six months.
-The project will fund up to 40 projects in the upcoming three years.
+     The Prototype Fund supports ideas in civic tech, data literacy, data security, and software infrastructure.
+With a grant of up to
-     You can find the latest information surrounding the application process on the [website](http://prototypefund.de).
-The project is supported by the [Federal Ministry for Education and Research](https: //www.bmbf.de/en)."
+     €47.500, software developers, hackers, and creatives can write code and develop open source prototypes.
+The program will run from 2016 through 2021.
+Our goal is to support code for all and strengthen the open source community in Germany.
+In true open source spirit, we want to pave the way for further innovation and additional ideas.
+You can find the latest on our [website](https://prototypefund.de/en/ ).
+The Prototype Fund is funded by the Federal Ministry for Research and Education of Germany.

 ---